zeek/zeek/script-reference/statements.rst

             }

-.. bro:keyword:: schedule
+.. zeek:keyword:: schedule

-    The "schedule" statement is used to raise a specified event with specified parameters at a later time specified as an :bro:type:`interval`.
+    The "schedule" statement is used to raise a specified event with specified parameters at a later time specified as an :zeek:type:`interval`.

     Example::